 You feel like a tiny human speck in the universe, and at the same time, ever so connected and one with the beauty of this world, and in particular, this wondrous little island we call home. – Alexandra Mosher, Alexandra Mosher Studio Jewellery

-Bermuda Valentine's Day Gift Idea: The perfect gift or outfit essential would be our Pink Window Pane with Light Blue Collar and Cuff Contrast.
+Bonus romantic gift idea: A Pink Window Pane with Light Blue Collar and Cuff Contrast.

 A perfect Bermuda date is a romantic walk at Cooper's Island Nature Reserve, a stop along our way at the wildlife watchtower, followed by a picnic for two at one of the several secluded beaches. – David Zuill, Davidrose Jewelry